ncbi/vadr/documentation/install.md

 lines to the end of your '.cshrc' file in your home
 directory:

+setenv VADRINSTALLDIR <full path to directory in which you ran vadr-install.sh>
+setenv VADRSCRIPTSDIR "$VADRINSTALLDIR/vadr"
+setenv VADRMODELDIR "$VADRINSTALLDIR/vadr-models"
+setenv VADRINFERNALDIR "$VADRINSTALLDIR/infernal/binaries"
+setenv VADREASELDIR "$VADRINSTALLDIR/infernal/binaries"
+setenv VADRBIOEASELDIR "$VADRINSTALLDIR/Bio-Easel"
+setenv VADRSEQUIPDIR "$VADRINSTALLDIR/sequip"
+setenv VADRBLASTDIR "$VADRINSTALLDIR/ncbi-blast/bin"
+setenv PERL5LIB "$VADRSCRIPTSDIR":"$VADRSEQUIPDIR":"$VADRBIOEASELDIR/blib/lib":"$VADRBIOEASELDIR/blib/arch":"$PERL5LIB"
+setenv PATH "$VADRSCRIPTSDIR":"$PATH"

+After adding the setenv lines to your .cshrc file, source that file to update your current environment with the command:

+source ~/.cshrc

+(To determine which shell you use, type: 'echo $SHELL')

+---
+If you are using the C shell, add the following lines to the end of your '.cshrc' file in your home
+directory:

-setenv VADRINSTALLDIR <full path to directory in which you ran install.sh>
+setenv VADRINSTALLDIR <full path to directory in which you ran vadr-install.sh>
 setenv VADRSCRIPTSDIR "$VADRINSTALLDIR/vadr"
 setenv VADRMODELDIR "$VADRINSTALLDIR/vadr-models"
 setenv VADRINFERNALDIR "$VADRINSTALLDIR/infernal-dev/src"